In May 2014, the country rang in a decisive mandate for change. It is

 view of the large backlog of projects which are stuck due to various

 constraints, revival in the sector is still some time away.

 Under the circumstances, we are doing our best to be competitive

 through cost reduction, design optimisation and smart sourcing.

-Emphasis will also be on expanding our spectrum of services to
+We are also placing emphasis on expanding our spectrum of services to

-select Gulf countries and the Southeast Asia for Gas based power plants.
+select Gulf countries and the Southeast Asia for gas based power

 Government policies lay stress on investments in strengthening the

 power grid and the power distribution system through central and